qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 * Click :guilabel:`OK`;

-You can now comparing the old and new projection of the layer and see that they are in two different CRS but they are still overlapping.
+You can now compare the old and new projections of the layer and see that they are in two different CRS but they are still overlapping.